-Welcome to our fifth development blog.
+Welcome to our sixth development blog.
 This will be more just a recap of recent screenshots and videos we have posted on our Twitter etc. as we have just been building a new level rather than new gameplay implementations.

 Well we’ve had one gameplay implementation since the last dev blog, control beacons.
 A new aim for the player is rather than find a target citizen and that’s it - you find a number of engineers who helped build the robots which are controlling the city.
 From these engineers you gain keys to use on control beacons which will shut down nearby robots.
 To complete the level you must shut down all the control beacons.